Kristina Wong Davis, Vice Provost for Enrollment Management & Dean of Admission

 Detailed information may be found on the Office of Admission website.

 - Early Decision 1 applicants must submit a complete admission application, including any required artistic evaluation, by November 1.

 - Early Decision 2 applicants must submit an application and any required artistic evaluation by January 3.
 Supporting admission documents (not including any required artistic components) are due January 15.
 The School of Architecture is the only College of Fine Arts school to participate in Early Decision 2.

 - Regular Decision applicants to Drama and Music must apply and make all pre-screen, audition or music portfolio review reservations by December 1.

 - Regular Decision applicants to Art, Architecture and Design must apply by January 3 and submit their portfolio no later than January 15.

 - We recommend that you apply for admission as early as possible in order to register for a pre-screen, audition or portfolio review, which fill on a first-come, first-served basis.

 - Final admission decisions aren't made at the time of your audition or portfolio review.
-We'll consider the artistic evaluation alongside the rest of your application and notify you of your admission decision no later than April 1 (December 15 for Early Decision applicants).
+We'll consider the artistic evaluation alongside the rest of your application and notify you of your admission decision no later than April 1 (December 15 for Early Decision 1 applicants, February 1 for Early Decision 2 applicants).

 BXA Intercollege Degree Programs

-The BXA programs are intercollege degree-granting programs designed for students who'd like to combine and blend their interests in the fine arts and either computer science (BCSA), humanities/social sciences (BHA) or natural sciences/mathematics (BSA).
+The BXA programs are intercollege degree-granting programs designed for students who'd like to combine and blend their interests in the fine arts and either computer science (BCSA), humanities/social sciences (BHA), natural sciences/mathematics (BSA) or engineering studies (BESA).
 To apply for a BXA program, select the College of Fine Arts school you wish to apply to.
 We'll then ask if you'd like to be considered for a BXA program.